masternotions/masternotions.github.io/README.md

 ## Greenwald Porn Research

-So far, just a bunch of links.
+So far, just a bunch of source material.
+Send me anything else you have and I'll add it.

 ### Files